-Products are sold as liquids, granulars, and flowable concentrates and may be applied by either ground or aerial equipment.
+Products are sold as liquids, granules, water dispersible granules, wettable powders, and water soluble packets, and may be applied by either ground or aerial equipment.

 Chlorpyrifos can cause cholinesterase inhibition in humans at high enough doses; that is, it can overstimulate the nervous system causing nausea, dizziness, confusion, and at very high exposures (e.g., accidents or major spills), respiratory paralysis and death.

 Occupational exposure to chlorpyrifos is of concern to the Agency.
 The current chlorpyrifos labels require workers handling and applying chlorpyrifos to wear additional personal protective equipment (chemical resistant gloves, coveralls, respirators), and restricting entry into treated fields for 24 hours up to five days.

 To address health and environmental risks from chlorpyrifos exposure, the following restrictions have been placed on pesticide products containing chlorpyrifos:

 - In June 2000, we eliminated all homeowner uses, except ant and roach baits in child resistant packaging and fire ant mound treatments.
 In addition, termiticide uses were phased out.

 - In 2000, we required that all uses of chlorpyrifos products in the U.S. be discontinued on tomatoes.
 Use on apples was restricted to pre-bloom and dormant application.
 The grape tolerance (maximum residue level) was lowered to reflect the labeled dormant application.

 - In 2002, we limited the use of chlorpyrifos on citrus and tree nuts as well other crops.